reivax0z/algo-impl-back/Readme.md

 $ gradle test
 ```

-Note that the tests cover more than 70% of lines of code.
+Note that the tests cover almost 80% of lines of code overall.

 ### Run the integration tests